avitej-iyer/2023-Coding-Activity-Tracker/README.md

 If it helps anyone find some direction in their own projects, I'll be more than happy.

 ### January
 1 - 5 : Finished up Etch-a-Sketch from The Odin Project.
-Deployed via github pages.
+Deployed via github pages.<br>
 6 : Started FastAI's deep learning course.
 Finished the introduction and created a Kaggle account.